rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 | [Wynn](https://www.wynnlasvegas.com)               | --           |                                                                                                         |
 | [MGM Grand](https://mgmgrand.mgmresorts.com)       | 1            | Only got a chance to visit here once; there was a cool DeepRacer room with a demo and racing game here. |
 | [Mandalay Bay](https://mandalaybay.mgmresorts.com) | 1            | I attended a session with someone I met here once.                                                      |

+_How many people attended [re:Invent] 2022?_

+At least 50,000 individuals attended [re:Invent] in-person in Las Vegas this year, by some counts.

+From others at the event, I also heard (first-hand) some other numbers thrown around -- by some estimations it might have been closer to 80,000 attendees for the tech learning event.

+These are still pretty big numbers, so I think we can safely estimate the head-count for [AWS re:Invent] 2022 as being somewhere in the ballpark range of 50,000 - 110,000 attendees.

+Based on my personal experience wandering the wide, spacious, and seemingly endless hallways of some of the more popular venues such as The Venetian, I can confirm that this estimation of the amount of individuals seems to be accurate; to be honest, there were certainly a _lot_ of people there, easily numbering in the thousands alone, at least from what I could tell.

+#### How It Went Down

+> **TODO.
+In progress.**

 <!--